-As founder of PlayTime Pet Sitters & Dog Walkers, Susan’s work is her passion.
+As founder of PlayTime Pet Sitters & Dog Walkers of Colorado Springs, Susan’s work is her passion.
 She lives for all animals and has invested over 20 years in caring for them.
-Since starting PlayTime Pet Sitters, Susan has systematically established and grown her team into the exceptional and devoted crew of pet sitters they are today.
+Since starting PlayTime Pet Sitters & Dog Walkers, Susan has systematically established and grown her team into the exceptional and devoted crew of pet sitters and dog walkers that they are today.
 Her approach to animals is patient and thoughtful.
 In her gentle, unassuming way, she strives to thoroughly understand every pet she cares for and deeply respects them without exception.
-Her greatest triumph as a pet sitter is winning the respect of pets who make her work hard to earn it.
-Her one goal is for all the pets in PlayTime Pet Sitters’ care to be healthy, happy, and to have fun.
-On the rare occasion she is not pet sitting, Susan enjoys spending time with Bell, her delightful raven-furred pug.
+Her greatest triumph as a pet sitter and dog walker is winning the respect of pets who make her work hard for it.
+Her one goal is for all pets in PlayTime’s care to be healthy, happy, and to have fun.
+On the rare occasion she is not pet sitting, Susan enjoys spending time with Bell, her delightful raven-furred pug, Bell.

 When Judy was just four years old her parents gave her a dog.
 She fell in love with it and has always had at least one canine friend ever since—sometimes as many as five.
 As an outgoing, interactive and friendly soul, Judy loves to make sure the pets she sits for are comfy, extremely happy, well cared for, and deeply loved.
 She is a Mill Dog Rescue volunteer and has three little rescue dogs of her own.
 Judy and her furry family enjoy taking part in competition agility, hiking in the woods, walking around lakes, and going for car rides.